Blog

 Of course, you don’t want to dwell on it or create negativity, but it’s wise to be aware of the current environment and how people are being affected, rather than having a business-as-usual tone in your email marketing.

-In an example of what not to do, I received an email from a brand with an invitation to “Get away to the beach”—precisely after shelter in place was announced in many states.
+In an example of what not to do, I received an email from a brand with an invitation to “Get away to the beach”—precisely after shelter-in-place was announced in many states.
 (Thankfully, they did eventually adjust their messaging for future emails.)

 Keep the tone positive